JoeyShapiro/Cherry/README.md

 i guess its a column
 i htink this makes more sense

+ok this is good. yes i got it
+this way is right. dont want to modify stuff or get something using that one. whatever i want to use maybe should use key in thibng. or just store whatever, even if wrong no, just dnt close

 ## TODO
 - [ ] debug vs prod
 - [x] basic site